MarcosRava/insurance/README.md

 ### module

-Modules folder have all about a specific context
+The folder named modules separates each specific context of the application

 ### common